ondrejsika/docker-training/README.md

 - `docker run -ti -v my-volume:/data debian`
 - `docker run -ti -v $(pwd)/my-data:/data debian`

+### Read only volumes

+If you want to mount your volumes __read only__, you have to add `:ro` to volume argument.

+Examples

+- `docker run -ti -v my-volume:/data:ro debian`
+- `docker run -ti -v $(pwd)/my-data:/data:ro debian`

+First example does't make sense read only.

+### Socket forwading

+If you want to forward socket into conteiner, you can also use volume.
+If you work with sockets, read only parameters doesn't work.

 ## Port Forwarding

 Docker can forward specific port from container to host